teddywing/jira-commention/README.md

 Email addresses prefixed with an “@” character and followed by whitespace are replaced with the Jira user ID corresponding to that email address.

+The resulting output can be sent as text via the Jira REST v2 API with properly formatted “@” mentions.

 ## Usage
 The following command replaces the “@”-prefixed email address in the input with